 Step 7: Replace Credentials Before Sharing

-If your original command included a real API key or token (as in YOUR_TOKEN above), replace it with an environment variable reference before committing the converted code to version control or sharing it with teammates.
+If your original command included a real API key or token (as in YOUR_TOKEN above), swap it for an environment variable reference before committing the converted code to version control or sharing it with teammates.

 Common Mistakes to Avoid

 Forgetting the default method change.
-A cURL command with -d but no -X defaults to POST, not GET โ make sure your converted code reflects this.
+A cURL command with -d but no -X defaults to POST, not GET.
+Make sure your converted code matches that.

 Mishandling multi-line commands.
-Trailing backslashes indicate line continuations; don't treat each line as a separate command.
+Trailing backslashes mean the command continues on the next line.
+Don't treat each line as separate.

 Leaving real credentials in shared code.
-Always scrub API keys and tokens before committing or sharing converted code.
+Scrub API keys and tokens before committing or sharing converted code, every time, not just when you remember.

 Missing quoted string escaping.
-JSON bodies inside single-quoted shell strings can contain escaped characters that need careful handling when reconstructing the string in your target language.
+JSON bodies inside single-quoted shell strings can contain escaped characters, and those need careful handling when you reconstruct the string in your target language.

 Key Terms